 7. Panel Saw:

 A panel saw works best on a variety of materials that are 3/4″ or thinner.
-They usually come with an adjustable guide bar to help you cut straight lines in various widths, but they tend to be less accurate than other band saws because of the lightweight design.
+They usually come with an adjustable guide bar to help you cut straight lines in various widths, but they tend to be less accurate than other band saws because of their lightweight design.

 8. Oscillating Saw: